dprogm/vscode-bazel-tools/README.md

 * Generation of files for code navigation and auto-completion, e.g. `c_cpp_properties.json`

 ### Commands
 * **Bazel: Create C++ Properties**: Creates a `c_cpp_properties.json` file that contains all transitive include paths starting from a root C++ target.
 Takes also the used toolchain into account and uses their system include directories.
 * **Bazel: Build**: Builds a target chosen from the shown label list.
-* **Bazel: Run**: Builds a target chosen from the shown label list.
+* **Bazel: Run**: Runs a target chosen from the shown label list.

 ## Requirements